 Lakewood staff can give you guidance on also applying for additional rebates for many of the same water-saving devices from the Metropolitan Water District.
 Details on the Metropolitan rebates are at www.bewaterwise.com.
 For assistance on applying for both rebates, contact Lakewood staff at 562-866-9771, extension 2140.

 Device rebate shoppers who “Shop Lakewood” can receive additional savings if they purchase approved water-saving devices in town!
 Just visit the Shop Lakewood website at www.lakewoodcity.org/waterrebatecoupon, print the official coupon and include it with the device rebate application and original receipt.

 Thirsty lawns are a big reason most residences use 70% of their water outside on their yards.
-Installing new water-wise landscaping, irrigation and water-permeable surfaces can earn a property up to $800 in rebates from the Lakewood Department of Water Resources.
+Installing new water-wise landscaping and water-permeable surfaces can earn a residential property up to $800 in credit on their water bill from the Lakewood Department of Water Resources.
 Residents can save $1 for each square foot of turf removed by applying for a Turf Removal Rebate.
 Projects must be approved BEFORE a yard makeover begins.
 Sample plans, application forms and FAQs in link above.

-The pre-application packet contains helpful tips on how to describe your project and the Water Resources Department’s approval process.
+The Lakewood pre-application packet contains helpful tips on how to describe your project and the approval process.
 Homeowners can plan their own project or get help from a landscaper, but all projects must be pre-approved before any work begins.

 In the “pre-application” you’ll describe the changes to your yard.
 You’ll need to:

 Once an approved project is completed, and the rebate application is submitted, a water department expert will verify whether the project meets program guidelines and a rebate will be issued.